-S.àr.I.-S is a variation of the SARL which provides flexibility while ensuring a sound legal structure.
-In other words, the existing rules regulating the SARL will apply to the S.à r.I.-S except when provided otherwise by the law of 10 August 1915 on commercial companies, as amended.
+S.à.r.l.-S is a variation of SARL which has proven to grant a great deal of flexibility whilst ensuring a sound legal structure.
+In other words, the existing rules regulating the SARL will apply to the S.à.r.l.-S except when provided otherwise by the law of August 10th 1915 on commercial companies, as amended.

-What is the scope of permitted activities?
+Which scope of permitted activities?

-The corporate object of the S.à r.l.-S must compulsorily relate to activities requiring a business licence which must be obtained prior to the S.à r.l.-S incorporation being filed with the Luxembourg trade and companies register.
+The corporate object of the S.à.r.l.-S must compulsorily relate to activities requiring a business licence application.
+Such business licence must be obtained prior to the constitution of the S.à r.l.-S since it must be filed upon registration of the S.à.r.l.-S with the Luxembourg trade and companies register.